Automattic/woocommerce-payments/docs/rest-api/source/includes/wp-api-v3/deposits.md

 Request a CSV export of deposits matching the query.
 A link to the exported CSV will be emailed to the provided email address or the account's primary email address if no email address is provided.

-Since `7.1.0`, `estimated` deposits are no longer included in the CSV export or accepted as a filter parameter.

 ### HTTP request

 <div class="api-endpoint">